Hanxven/LeagueAkari/README.md

 This disclaimer is intended to provide transparency and enable users to make informed decisions.
 Thank you for your understanding, and please ensure fair play in the gaming environment.

 [![Star History Chart](https://api.star-history.com/svg?repos=Hanxven/LeagueAkari&type=Date)](https://star-history.com/#Hanxven/LeagueAkari&Date)

+⚠️ WARNING: This file was auto-modified by a script you ran.